GemsTracker/gems-new-project/README.md

 After the first two commands, the application is available through http://gemstracker.test/ .
 Additionally, http://adminer.test/ provides access to the database and http://mailhog.test/ collects all sent e-mails.

+To use local repositories instead of the Github vestions add `path` statements to your `composer.json`:

+        {
+            "type": "path",
+            "url": "lib/gemstracker/gems-api"
+        },

 Make sure to also perform the following commands to populate the database:

     ./dev php vendor/bin/phinx migrate